Dredging Restoration Update

-As reported here last month, there were alleged incidents in late November and early December involving dredging the river bed in East Garston without permission.
-Penny Post has learned that representatives from the Environment Agency visited the site on 9 January to assess the extent and nature of the restitution work required.
-We also understand that this work will start some time after 16 January.
-This will be carried out by, or the very least closely supervised by, the EA.
-Any update on this matter will be added to this section (see below), with the most recent at the bottom.
+On 9 January 2019 the Environment Agency (EA) visited the site to assess the extent and nature of the restitution work required.
+We understand that this work will start some time after 16 January and will be carried out by, or the very least closely supervised by, the EA.

 On 23 January 2019, the EA said that no further comment was possible as investigations were still taking place but that they were viewing the matter ‘extremely seriously.’